CryptoBlades/cb-gitbook-wiki/weapons/what-are-weapons/README.md

 ![](../../.gitbook/assets/weapons.png)

-Weapons are one of the main NFTs the player can possess in CryptoBlades.
+Weapons are one of the main NFTs the player can possess in CryptoWar

 Unlike characters, each account can hold an unlimited amount of weapons.